-HIS 1110 - The World: Antiquity-1500: GT-HI1 (3) Previously HIS 111
+HIS 1110 - The World: Antiquity-1500: GT-HI1 (3) Previously HIS 111 description and competencies changes; Summer 2022 Course Numbering Change; Also, CCCOnline

 Explores trends within events, peoples, groups, ideas, and institutions in World History from antiquity to 1500.
 This course focuses on developing, practicing, and strengthening skills historians use while constructing knowledge and studying a diverse set of narratives through perspectives such as gender, class, religion, and ethnicity.
 This course focuses on common cultural trends.